ARlegro/obsidian-backup/DevStudy/Backend/Spring/Security/Servlets & Filters - Before starting Security.md

 - From the **response** perpective (Similar)
 	1. **Recieve**
 		- Sevlet make output to ServletResponse object. and hand over it to Servlet Container
-		- that is, Servlet container receive ServletReponse from Servlet
+		- that is, Servlet containe**r receive ServletReponse from Servlet**
 	2. **Convert** : ServletRequests ➡ HTTP(s) messages

 > [!INFO]